rust-lang/book/src/ch08-02-strings.md

 encoded in UTF-8, the first byte of `З` is `208`, and the second is `151`, so `answer` should in fact be `208`, but `208` is not a valid character on its own.
-Returning `208` is likely not what a person would want if they asked for the first letter of this string, but that's the only data that Rust has at byte index 0.
+Returning `208` is likely not what a person would want if they asked for the first letter of this string, but that’s the only data that Rust has at byte index 0.
 Returning the byte value is probably not what people want, even with only Latin letters: `&"hello"[0]` would return `104`, not `h`.
 To avoid returning an unexpected value and causing bugs that might not be discovered